SRI-CSL/ripple/README.md

 	-o <test output file>	store the results of the execution of the test file
 ```

 The new commands we implemented include:
+some minor fixes that make using it easier, two notable ones are
+preventing the child from always dumping core, and using `/tmp` rather
+than the home directory of the user for the temporary files;
 the ability to execute a sequence of instructions
 from a preexisting binary (hence avoiding having to convert from Intel ASM to NASM);
 and the ability to execute a test file describing the state and save the resulting